 You can view the Iowa Fuel Tax Information page for additional information.

 Claims for fuel tax refunds must be calculated using the correct rates based on the date of purchase.
-The telephone refund system will be updated and available to use.
-Separate refund claims must be filed for invoices dated prior to July 1, 2020, as well as those dated on or after July 1, 2020.
+Separate refund claims must be filed for invoices dated for periods prior to July 1, as well as those dated on or after July 1.